 If one of your winter indulgences is a little whiskey in your hot apple cider, then you will love what Jack Daniel's has done in Winter Jack.
 This spiced apple cider liqueur uses the famous Tennessee whiskey as a backdrop for a great flavor experience and it is one that JD fans will want to check out.

-What is Jack Daniel's Winter Jack?
+What Is Jack Daniel's Winter Jack?

 Winter Jack is labeled as a 'Tennessee Cider' and while it does have a whiskey base, the flavoring brings it back into the world of liqueurs.
 To get technical about it, it is best classified as a 'spiced apple cider whiskey liqueur.'

 According to the brand, Winter Jack is "based on an original family recipe from Jack's home in Lynchburg, Tennessee."
 It does have that old-world charm to it.
-Unlike many other 'apple whiskies,' this one tastes like real apples, not the sweet and sour stuff we have been introduced to so often in recent years.
+Unlike many other 'apple whiskeys,' this one tastes like real apples, not the sweet and sour stuff we have been introduced to so often in recent years.

 Winter Jack follows suit with Jack Daniel's other flavored liqueurs like Tennessee Honey and Tennessee Fire.
 Unlike those, this bottle does clearly state that it "Contains Caramel" but do not let that throw you off because it is not as sweet or syrupy as other whiskey liqueurs that use it.